-This country in Central Asia is sometimes called the “Poor Man’s Switzerland” due to the beautiful mountains that cover much of the country.
-The poorest country of the former Soviet Union, the needs are great both in development, and spiritually as most people seek to fill their need for God by moving further and further toward Islam.
+This country in Central Asia is sometimes called the “Poor Man’s Switzerland” due to the beautiful mountains that cover much of the country The poorest country of the former Soviet Union, the needs are great both in development, and spiritually as most people seek to fill their need for God by moving further and further toward Islam.

 Although we would love to have some fully trained specialists to open new medical specialties, such as neurology, endocrinology, and others, we realize that GoCorps would be working with primarily new college grads and there are many opportunities for those with medical interests who do not yet have expensive medical training.

 For those with medical interest but little training, skills needed for assisting in the clinic can be taught on-site.
 For interested people, the possibility of clinic research is also available.

-- Some of the keys to thriving on our team have been flexibility, teachability, and intentionality in building relationships.
+Some of the keys to thriving on our team have been flexibility, teachability, and intentionality in building relationships.